 Consolidate the Past Simple Tense by comparing it to Present Simple Tense

-Here's a grammar quiz on past simple and present simple tenses together in the context of a letter from holiday with an answer key.
+Here's a grammar quiz on past simple and present simple tenses together in the context of a letter from holiday.

 The reading text is on a letter from two-holiday places, which are in the north-west of Turkey.

 The letter covers mainly past simple tense.
 Most answers address past simple tense.
 Present simple tense is placed in a few blanks to consolidate past simple tense in meaning as well.
 There are no indications for negative forms of the given verbs in the blanks.
 Hence, you may want to warn your students before giving out the worksheet about being aware of the meaning all the time.

 The covered cases are ...

 - Positive forms of regular verbs

 - Positive forms of irregular verbs, which are swim, write, to be, sleep, lose, find, have, do